cmusser/periodic/README.md

 ## Runtime Control

- Tasks can be in three modes, controlled at runtime:
+ Tasks can be in three modes, which can be changed dynamically:

 - `run`: The task command is invoked regularly, on the specified interval.
 This is the default.